 The town is known primarily for the Battle of Bennington, fought during the Revolutionary War although the battle was actually fought a few miles to the west in New York.
 On August 16, 1777, Gen. John Stark’s 1,500 New Hampshire Militia defeated 800 troops of German mercenaries, local Loyalists, Canadians and Indians under German Lt.
 Col. Friedrich Baum.
 German reinforcements under the command of Lt.
 Col. Heinrich von Breymann looked set to reverse the outcome, but were prevented by the arrival of Seth Warner’s Green Mountain Boys, the Vermont militia founded by Ethan Allem.

-There are three historic districts within the town today: Old Bennington, Downtown Bennington and North Bennington.
-Of these, Old Bennington is the original settlement, dating back to 1761 when Congregational Separatists arrived from Connecticut and Massacjhusetts.
+There are three districts within the town today: Old Bennington, Downtown Bennington and North Bennington.
+Of these, Old Bennington is the original settlement, dating back to 1761 when Congregational Separatists arrived from Connecticut and Massachusetts.
 It is roughly bounded by the former Rutland railroad bed, Monument Avenue, West Road, Seminary Lane, Elm and Fairview Sreets.
-The district contains 93 contributing buildings and objects and is noted for its well-preserved Revolutionary War era homes as well as being one of the earliest settlements in Vermont.
+The Old Bennington Historic District contains 93 contributing buildings and objects and is noted for its well-preserved Revolutionary War era homes as well as being one of the earliest settlements in Vermont.
 The centerpiece of the district is the Old First Church (built in 1806 and restored in 1937) and the Bennington Battle Monument opened in 1891.
 At 306-feet (93 m) high, the stone obelisk is the tallest structure in Vermont.